Charannow/task-managment-app/README.md

-Full-Stack Secure & Accessible Task Management App
+## Full-Stack Secure & Accessible Task Management App:

 This project is a full-stack task management application built with React.js, Node.js, and Express.js, featuring JWT-based authentication for security.
 It focuses on responsive design, accessibility, and secure RESTful API development.